Let's find the best solution for you and your partner!

 35€

-Single session
+Single session only

-For some dogs, group sessions are not recommended initially, one or more sessions may be recommended by the trainer.
+For some dogs, group sessions are not recommended initially; one or more sessions may be recommended by the trainer.

-10 group sessions package
+Package of 10 group sessions

 300€